lasimon/lagom/docs/manual/guide/devmode/detailedTopics/ServiceLocator.md

 ### Integrating with external Lagom projects

-Note that if the service you want to communicate with is actually a Lagom service, you may want to read the documentation for [[integrating with an external Lagom projects|MultipleBuilds]].
+Note that if the service you want to communicate with is actually a Lagom service, you may want to read the documentation for [[integrating with an external Lagom project|MultipleBuilds]].

 ## Start and stop

 The Service Locator is automatically started when executing the `runAll` task.
 However, there are times when you might want to manually start only a few services, and hence you won't use the `runAll` task.
-In this case, you can manually start the Service Locator via the `lagomServiceLocatorStart` task, and stopping it with the `lagomServiceLocatorStop` task.
+In this case, you can manually start the Service Locator via the `lagomServiceLocatorStart` task, and stop it with the `lagomServiceLocatorStop` task.

 ## Disable it